dib-lab/genome-grist/doc/configuring.md

 #     picklist: some_sig_list.csv:ident:ident
 picklist: ""

+# sourmash_database_threshold_bp: sets the --threshold-bp minimum match
+# size of sourmash prefetch and gather.
+This will exclude matches with
+# smaller overlaps than this from being considered.
+# DEFAULT: 1e5
+sourmash_database_threshold_bp: 10000

 # sourmash_database_ksize: k-mer size to use when searching sourmash databases.
 # DEFAULT: 31
 sourmash_database_ksize: 31